Innovative Design Saves Energy at the Jupiter Nanofiltration Plant

 The Town of Jupiter owns and operates a water treatment plant with three independent treatment processes – lime softening, ion exchange, and reverse osmosis.
-To replace its aging lime softening facilities, the Town sought to construct a 14.5-mgd, expandable to 17-mgd, nanofiltration facility that would provide state-of-the-art treatment of the surficial aquifer to meet regulatory requirements.
+To replace its aging lime softening facilities, the Town sought to construct a 14.5-mgd, expandable to 17-mgd, nanofiltration facility that would provide state-of-the-art treatment of the surficial aquifer.
 Hazen and Sawyer assisted the Town in planning, designing, and implementing an energy-efficient nanofiltration facility.

 Project Outcomes and Benefits